richardtvu/data-structures-algorithms/grok-algos-notes/quicksort_ch_4.md

     # Base Case: There are no elements to check.
     if ( lo > hi ): # e.g. 0 > -1
         return None
-    # Recursive Case: There are at least two elements to check.
+    # Recursive Case: There are at least one elements to check.
     mid = (lo + hi) // 2
     guess = list[mid]
     if guess == target: